ulampinoy/ulampinoy-atbp/videos/chicken-roast-crockpot.md

 For recipe ideas/comments/requests you can [reach us in the contact form](/about/#contact-us).

 We have a [growing YouTube channel](https://www.youtube.com/user/ulampinoy) and a community of happy home cooks!
-Join us by [subscribing or sharing](https://www.youtube.com/user/ulampinoy) it.
+Join us by [subscribing or sharing](https://www.youtube.com/user/ulampinoy).

 Happy cooking and eating!
 Maraming salamat po... 🙏🏼